amigup/servicefabric-dotnetcore-webapi-angular5-msal/README.md

 1. Copy the scope proposed by default to access your web api as a user.
 It's in the form ``api://<Application ID>/access_as_user``
 1. Press the **Save** button at the bottom of the page.

+### Step 2.1:  Register the application with your Azure Active Directory tenant to enable Swagger on WebApi project

+#### Navigate to the Application registration portal

+Sign in to [application registration portal](apps.dev.microsoft.com/).
+From there, you can add converged applications.

+#### Register the angular app

+1. In the [application registration portal](apps.dev.microsoft.com), click **Add an app**
+1. In the *Register your application* page, provide a name for your application for instance like `servicefabric-dotnetcore-webapi-angular5-msal`
+1. Press the **Create** button
+1. In the registration page for your application, copy the *application ID* to the clipboard you will need it to configure the code for your application
+1. Press the **Save** button at the bottom of the page.

 ### Step 3:  Configure the sample to use your Azure AD tenant

 #### Choose which users account to sign in